M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference

-We introduce an estimator for the two-phase multiwave setting.
+\paragraph{Our contribution.} We introduce an estimator for the two-phase multiwave setting.
 We prove that this estimator is asymptotically linear and asymptotically normal, and use this to provide asymptotic confidence intervals.
-To our knowledge, this is the first approach to M-estimation in two-phase multiwave sampling with theoretical guarantees.
+To our knowledge, this is the first approach to M-estimation under two-phase multiwave sampling with theoretical guarantees.
 We also discuss how the user should choose the sampling strategy for increased statistical efficiency.